 She is then able to connect with the adult survivor part of herself who decided to come to therapy and can reassure the fragile terrified part of Jackie.
 This kind of corrective emotional experience expands her sense of self and her ability to engage with others in close relationships.
 We also focus on making positive memories of her grandmother live in session and using this experience to support her continued growth beyond the trauma of her childhood and the survival strategies that keep her trapped in flashbacks and depression.

-Book your Free 15 Minute Consultation now and learn about how we can help.
+Schedule and appoitment now and learn how we can help.

 Finding the right therapist can be quite challenging.
 I recommend that you call several therapists in San Diego to see which one is the right fit for you.
 I am happy to offer a free 15-minute phone consultation to answer any questions you may have about relationship counseling and therapy.
 If it turns out that we are not a good fit, I can provide you with other possible different available recommendations for marital counseling in San Diego.